U.S. carries out 13th and final execution under Trump administration | Law-Order

 U.S. carries out 13th and final execution under Trump administration

-The U.S. government early on Saturday carried out the 13th and final federal execution under President Donald Trump's administration, just days before President-elect Joe Biden takes office with a promise to try to end the death penalty.
+The U.S. government carried out the 13th and final federal execution under President Donald Trump's administration early on Saturday, days before his successor Joe Biden takes office with a promise to try to end the death penalty.
 Dustin Higgs, 48, was pronounced dead at 1:23 a.m.
-EST (0623 GMT), the federal Bureau of Prisons said in a statement.
+EST (0623 GMT), the federal Bureau of Prisons said in a statement, after a late-night Supreme Court ruling cleared the way for the execution to proceed.

-Five hours after he was set to be executed, the U.S. Supreme Court's conservative majority cleared the way for lethal injections to proceed, overturning a stay ordered by a federal appeals court.
-Higgs was convicted and sentenced to death in 2001 for overseeing the kidnapping and murder of three women on a federal wildlife reserve in Maryland in 1996: Tanji Jackson, Tamika Black and Mishann Chinn.
+Since resuming federal executions last year after a 17-year hiatus, Trump, a long-time proponent of capital punishment, has overseen more executions than any U.S. president since the 19th century, including three this week.
+Higgs was convicted and sentenced to death in 2001 for his role in the kidnapping and murder of three women on a federal wildlife reserve in Maryland in 1996: Tanji Jackson, Tamika Black and Mishann Chinn.

+His accomplice, Willis Haynes, who confessed to shooting the women, was sentenced to life in prison in a separate trial.
+In his final words, Higgs sounded calm and defiant at the Justice Department's death chamber in its prison in Terre Haute, Indiana, a reporter who served as a media witness said.

 "Dustin spent decades on death row in solitary confinement helping others around him, while working tirelessly to fight his unjust convictions."
-The Supreme Court's ruling was consistent with its earlier decisions: it had dismissed all orders by lower courts delaying federal executions since they were resumed last year.
+The majority conservative Supreme Court's ruling was consistent with earlier decisions: it had dismissed all orders by lower courts delaying federal executions since they were resumed last year.

+"This is not justice," one of its members, Justice Sonia Sotomayor, wrote in dissent.
+"After waiting almost two decades to resume federal executions, the Government should have proceeded with some measure of restraint to ensure it did so lawfully.
+When it did not, this Court should have.
+It has not."

+Before Trump became president, only three people had been executed by the federal government since 1963.
+The American Civil Liberties Union (ACLU) called the execution of Higgs the end of a "cruel, inhumane and lawless" spree by the federal government.

-Higgs was the 13th person executed by the U.S. government in an extraordinary spree begun last summer by Trump, a Republican, after a 17-year hiatus at the federal level.
-Only three people since 1963 had been executed by the federal government before Trump.
-After a failed triple date with the three women, Higgs and accomplice Willis Haynes offered to drive them home but instead took them to the Patuxent Research Refuge.
+"President-elect Joe Biden has pledged to end the federal death penalty.
+He must honor that commitment," Cassandra Stubbs, director of ACLU's Capital Punishment Project said.
+After a failed triple date with the three women, Higgs and Haynes offered to drive them home but instead took them to the Patuxent Research Refuge.
 Prosecutors said Higgs gave Haynes a gun and told him to shoot the three women.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)